DONATE

 Training volunteers

-We train local volunteers to distribute medication in their communities, check people for eye disease and refer them for treatment where needed.
+We help train local volunteers to distribute medication in their communities and refer people for treatment where needed.

 Hygiene programmes

-Children at schools in Kenya are learning about the importance of good hygiene in tackling infectious diseases.
+Children at schools in Kenya are learning about the importance of good hygiene in tackling diseases.

 How we’re teaching kids about hygiene through interactive games